If there is one thing parents today want more than ever, it’s simply this – answers.

 - Sports injuries as children get older

-– Poor posture and excessive screen time
+- Poor posture with excessive screen time.

 When a child experiences these stressors, their nervous system can become stuck in a state of “fight or flight,” leading to chronic tension and imbalance.
 This sympathetic dominance can interfere with the child’s ability to rest, digest, and heal, creating a vicious cycle of stress and dysfunction.